bytewax/crypto-orderbook-app/README.md

 ## ****Websocket Input****

-We are going to eventually create a cluster of dataflows where we could have multiple currency pairs running in parallel on different workers.
-To start, we will build a websocket input class will be able to handle multiple workers.
-To do so, we'll create a subclass of the Bytewax `StatelessSource`.
-In our `__init__` function, we connect to the coinbase pro websocket at (`wss://ws-feed.pro.coinbase.com`) using Python websocket library to create a connection.
-Once connected we can send a message to the websocket subscribing to the `product_ids` we were intialized with (pairs of currencies - USD-BTC for this example) and channels (level2 order book data).
-Finally since we know there will be some sort of acknowledgement message we can grab that with `ws.recv()` and print it out.
+Our goal is to build a scalable system that can monitor multiple cryptocurrency pairs across different workers in real time.
+We are going to build an asynchronous function that will connect to the Coinbase Pro websocket and then stream the data to our dataflow.
+We will use the `websockets` Python library to connect to the websocket and then we will use the `bytewax` library to stream the data to our dataflow.

 https://github.com/bytewax/crypto-orderbook-app/blob/049229fa01184127658d40d3b47638232038371b/dataflow.py#L9-L27